Hawaiian Language and Hawaiian Proverbs

 Is the Hawaiian word for a type of fish known as the skipjack tuna.
 A local favorite in Hawaii and throughout the world.
 However, it is also a word we use to say when we describe something is going away from us.
 For example, "Hele aku." describes someone walking in a direction away from us versus "Hele mai." which is walking towards us.

 In Hawaiian it is a person who leads with initiative and intention.
 Intention of gaining trust and respect.
 For every Alaka'i, there is a Kumu who guides and shepherds their learning.
 Who prepares them to accept and understand the depth of their knowledge.
 And who ensures their duty and respect to the wisdom.

 Hawaiian word for Chiefly Rank; the hereditary lines of rulers of the Kingdom of Hawaii.

 The most common usage is “Hello” or “Goodbye”.
 Though there is so much more, let’s begin with this.
-Aloha is a code of conduct.
-A way of being that is:
+As shared through the generations from our ancestors, our kupuna, Pilahi Paki expressed Aloha in definitive terms as a way of being that is: